rharbird/microbit-challenges/docs/source/tutorials/control.rst

 ******************
 Sometimes you need to control what happens in your program, do you need to repeat something over and over again?
 Loops will help you there.
 Perhaps you only want something to happen if a particular event has occurred?
 Take a look at conditions to help you there.
-Of course, in any program you will likely use all of these to make your micro:bit function and that's where things get interesting.
+Of course, in any program you will likely use all of these to make your micro:bit do what you want and that's where things get interesting.

 .. image:: control_structures_icons.jpg